pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_publish-and-subscribe.md

 ```

 ##### Sample code
 ```
 1
 ```

-#### Returns
+##### Returns

-Emits connection statuses.
-See Status Events for Subscribe and SDK Connection Lifecycle for details.
+Emits various connection statuses.
+See Status Events for Subscribe and SDK Connection Lifecycle.

 ## Unsubscribe

-Stop receiving real-time updates from a Subscription or SubscriptionSet.
+Stop receiving updates from a Subscription or SubscriptionSet.

 ### Method(s)
 ```
 1
 ```

 ### Sample code
 ```
 1
 ```

 ### Returns
 None

 ## Unsubscribe all

-Stop receiving updates from all listeners and remove associated entities.

-Client scope: Only on the PubNub object.
+Client scope: Available only on PubNub object.
+Stops all listeners and removes associated entities.

 ### Method(s)
 ```
 1
 ```

 ### Sample code
 ```
 1
 ```

 ### Returns
 None